FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_User_Guide/02-manage_files_and_folders/_index.md

 1. On the *Your files* page, select a folder to share.
 2. Click **Share**.
 The *Share* panel is displayed.
     <img src="/Images/SecureTransport/WC_Share_folder.png" class="maxWidth" alt="ST Web Client Shared window" />
 3. Enter valid email address or group name in the *People:* field.
 You can add additional valid user email addresses one at time.
 You can also select the Address Book to add people or groups.
-See <a href="021-address_book" class="MCXref xref">Address Book</a>.
+See [Address Book](021-address_book).
 4. (Optional) Select **Allow people to view collaborators** to show a list of collaborators.
 5. (Optional) Select **Send notification to collaborators** to send email notifications to the collaborators.
 6. (Optional) Select **Notify me when a file is uploaded** to be notified when a file is uploaded to the shared folder.